Stonehenge: Setting and access

-An announcement in November 2020 stated that a plan to construct a four-lane tunnel for traffic below the site had been approved.
+An announcement in November 2020 stated that a plan to construct a four-lane tunnel to take traffic below the site had been approved.
 This was intended to eliminate the section of the A303 that runs close to the circle.
 The plan had received opposition from a group of "archaeologists, environmentalists and modern-day druids" according to National Geographic but was supported by others who wanted to "restore the landscape to its original setting and improve the experience for visitors".
-Opponents of the plan were concerned that artifacts that are underground in the area would be lost or that excavation in the area could de-stabilize the stones, leading to their sinking, shifting or perhaps falling.
+Opponents of the plan were concerned that artifacts underground in the area would be lost, or that excavation in the area could destabilize the stones, leading to their sinking, shifting, or even falling.
+In July 2023, the Department for Transport announced that, despite the original planning application having been overturned by the High Court in 2021, the Transport Secretary, Mark Harper, had approved plans for a 2 mile road tunnel.
+In February 2024, the High Court in London rejected a fresh bid by campaigners to stop construction of the road tunnel.
+A further legal challenge was made in the High Court in July 2024.
+Although the High Court dismissed this action in October 2024, the incoming Labour government had already announced in July that the tunnel would 'not move forward'.